VishnuVardhanReddyPadala/VishnuVardhanReddyPadala/README.md

 </p>

 <p align="center">
-   I love building applications with React and Machine Learning.
-I’m always focused on creating clean, efficient code 🧑‍💻 and building solutions that are user-friendly.
-Constantly learning and experimenting with new ideas to push the boundaries of what I can create.
+   I love building applications with React and Machine Learning and am always focused on creating clean, efficient code 🧑‍💻 while developing solutions that are user-friendly.
+Lastly, I Constantly learn and experiment with new ideas to push the boundaries of what I can create.
 </p>

 <!-- Visitor Badge + Links -->